opendocsg/slw-judgments-backfill/2017_SGHC_241/report.md

  (e) The representation must have been made with the knowledge that it was false; it must have been wilfully false or at least made in the absence of any genuine belief that it was true.

 24     In applying these elements to the facts, two points merit consideration.
 First, misrepresentation can be made by silence even though it would be difficult to do so.
-In _Trans-World (Aluminium) Ltd v Cornelder China (Singapore)_ [2003] 3 SLR(R) 501, the High Court held that misrepresentation by silence was possible but more than mere silence was needed.
+In _Trans-World (Aluminium) Ltd v Cornelder China (Singapore)_ <span class="citation">[2003] 3 SLR(R) 501</span>, the High Court held that misrepresentation by silence was possible but more than mere silence was needed.
 There must be a wilful suppression of material and important facts or “such a partial and fragmentary statement of fact that the withholding of that which is not stated makes that which is stated absolutely false” (at [66]–[67], citing Lord Cairns in _Peek v Gurney_ [1861–73] All ER Rep 116 at 129).
-Similarly, the Court of Appeal in _Wee Chiaw Sek Anna v Ng Li-Ann Genevieve (sole executrix of the estate of Ng Hock Seng, deceased) and another_ [2013] 3 SLR 801 (“ _Wee Chiaw Sek Anna_ ”) held at [65]:
+Similarly, the Court of Appeal in _Wee Chiaw Sek Anna v Ng Li-Ann Genevieve (sole executrix of the estate of Ng Hock Seng, deceased) and another_ <span class="citation">[2013] 3 SLR 801</span> (“ _Wee Chiaw Sek Anna_ ”) held at [65]:

  It is trite law that “mere silence, however morally wrong, will not support an action of deceit” ...
 There can be no misrepresentation by omission, although active concealment of a particular state of affairs may amount to misrepresentation ...